HCL-Hbot/edge-vox/README.md

 - Minimal dependencies and small footprint
 - Comprehensive error handling and connection management
 - Simple API for voice chat applications
+- Creates ROS2 bindings as a separate component to keep the core EdgeVox library independent